GHOSTS THROUGH THE CRACKS

 Even in sparkling Jazz Age Chicago, spirits can trick you into believing they’re men

-Until she meets Blood.
+Until she meets a man called Blood.

 Blood lets Susie speak her mind and listen to her heart.
 He commits himself to her and asks nothing in return.
 Through his eyes, Susie begins to see her loyalty to Simon as the bars around her “freedom”.
 But she knows Simon will never let her go.